Health in Israel: Smoking

 Smoking prevalence among males remained relatively constant at 30% in the years 1994–2004.
 Among females, the prevalence declined slightly from 25% in 1998 to 18% in 2003.
 For youth, 14% smoked at least once per week in a 2001 publication.

 In 2005, Israeli youths have begun to use bidis and hookah, as alternative methods of tobacco use.
 In 1990, smoking was the cause of about 1,800 male deaths in Israel which was around 12% of all male deaths.
 Smoking has not been found to be a significant cause of death among Israeli women.
 The average number of cigarettes smoked per Israeli per year stands at 2162 (6).

 There are several anti-tobacco use legislations in effect.
 For instance, advertising is prohibited in youth publications and is forbidden on television and radio.
-In addition to substantial increases in tobacco taxes, although comparatively the prices are still among the lowest compared to all of the European countries.
+In addition to substantial increases in tobacco taxation, although comparatively the prices are still among the lowest compared to all of the European countries.
 Until 2004, there was no minimum age requirement for buying tobacco products in Israel, however, an amendment to the tobacco marketing and advertisement law that became effective in 2004 has limited the sale of tobacco to people above the age of 18.

 According to the Israel Central Bureau of Statistics, the smoking rate in the Israeli adult population in 2009 was 20.9%, down from 34% in 2000.
 A Ministry of Health nationwide survey conducted in 2011 found that 20.6% of the population aged 21 and older were smokers.
 The highest percentage of smokers was among Arab males, 44% of whom smoked, though this figure is down from 50% in 1996.

 In 2014, 19.8% of adult Israelis smoked, 26.3% in the Arab population and 18.4% in the Jewish population.
 35% of non-smoking respondents to the World Health Survey reported that they had been exposed to passive smoking.
 Smoking is responsible for about 8,000 deaths in Israel every year, of which about 700 among passive smokers.
 The cost of the damage caused by smoking to the health system is estimated at NIS 1.7 billion (about $440 million) a year.
 The annual loss of working capacity and paid sick days in the wider economy is estimated at NIS 1.9 billion ($490 million).
 About NIS 8.2 billion ($2.12 billion) is spent on tobacco products each year.
 40 tons of tobacco worth some NIS 24 million ($6.2 million) and about 1.3 million cigarette packs were intercepted at the border crossing between Israel and the Palestinian Authority in 2014.

+In 2024, approximately 20% of the adult population smoked.
+The percentage was about 40% among adults in the Arab sector and 54% among Haredi high school students.
+Some public officials expressed concern that the percentage of smokers had not declined.